Ted Meuli: Cricket career

+In 1956 a photo of him batting on a New Plymouth pitch of latex-cement rubber was published in the annual report of the Natural Rubber Development Board in England – he was called "Mr Ted Bulei".

 Later life

 Meuli spent his working life as a school teacher in New Plymouth.
-He died in April 2007, survived by Nerida, his wife of 53 years, and their three sons.
+He died aged 81 in April 2007, survived by Nerida, his wife of 53 years, and their three sons.